Our Clients – Government

 Martin Duckworth is a strategist.
 His projects have included work for the National Trust at Avebury, future proofing CSR for BNFL, for the Environment Agency on emerging themes, and creating scenarios for the Health and Safety Executive.

 Cathy Dunn specialises in horizon scanning, 3 Horizons and futures techniques-based workshops.
 Client work includes an enhanced technology watch, scanning input to support strategy development, and scenarios and knowledge transfer.
-Clients include DfT, Defra, Grant Thornton International, a major UK charity, BT, and CITB.
+Clients include DfT, Defra, Grant Thornton International, a major UK charity and CITB.

 Giorgos Georgopoulos is an international technologist.
 He is the CEO of Elemendar, a cybersecurity AI he co-founded from the UK’s first GCHQ / NCSC Accelerator.
 Giorgos was Managing Director of Futurescaper, a foresight software platform used by the UN, World Bank, OECD, and governments in UK, UAE and Canada.